control-toolbox/CTDirect.jl/test/docs/AD_backend.md

  b) set the Enzyme mode to turn on runtime activity (e.g. autodiff(set_runtime_activity(Reverse), ...) ).
 This will maintain correctness, but may slightly reduce performance.```
  Error apparently occurs when calling the boundary conditions.
  ```
-- zygote gives incorrect (huge) nonzero counts then also fails with an error message.